-The executive board is responsible for the preparation of the other information, including the Executive Board report and the other information in accordance with Part 9 of Book 2 of the Dutch Civil Code.
+The Executive Board is responsible for the preparation of the other information, including the Executive Board Report and the other information in accordance with Part 9 Book 2 of the Dutch Civil Code.

 Report on other legal and regulatory requirements

-We were appointed as auditors of Triodos Bank N.V. on 22 May 2015 by the supervisory board following the passing of a resolution by the shareholders at the annual meeting held on 22 May 2015.
-Our appointment has been renewed annually by shareholders representing a total period of uninterrupted engagement appointment of 4 years.
+We were appointed as auditors of Triodos Bank N.V. at the recommendation of the supervisory board following the passing of a resolution by the shareholders at the annual meeting held on 22 May 2015 for a total period of 4 years.
+This resolution is subject to be renewed annually by the shareholders.
+This was our second year as auditors of Triodos Bank N.V.

 No prohibited non-audit services

-The services, in addition to the audit, that we have provided to the Bank and its controlled entities, for the period to which our statutory audit relates, are disclosed in note ‘auditor’s fees’ to the financial statements.
+The services, in addition to the audit, that we have provided to the company and its controlled entities, for the period to which our statutory audit relates, are disclosed in note 28 to the financial statements.

 Responsibilities for the financial statements and the audit

 Responsibilities of the Executive Board and the Supervisory Board for the financial statements